A PUP NAMED SCOOBY-DOO

 Bros.
 Animation Studio.
 The series lasted for two additional reduced

-Weekend Specials replaced the show for several weeks and pushed back

-the last of the first-run episodes, resulting in its ending in August of 1991.

-That break has resulted in the third season being considered two different

 seasons.
+ABC Weekend Specials replaced the show for several weeks and

+pushed back the last of the first-run episodes, resulting in its ending in

+August of 1991.
+That break has caused the third season to be considered two

-This series would be Messick’s last outing as Scooby-Doo, as giving up
+different seasons.
+This series would be Messick’s last outing as Scooby-Doo, as

-smoking had reportedly robbed him of the rasp in his voice needed for the
+giving up smoking had reportedly robbed him of the rasp in his voice needed for

 |